TAGC/Semver/README.md

 This plugin has been primarily developed just so that I get experience with developing Gradle plugins.

+**Note!** This plugin has been altered significantly between versions 0.2 and 0.3, so a lot of this documentation is out of date.
+I will try to update the documentation as soon as possible.

 ### Setup

 To configure your project to use this plugin, add the following to your Gradle build script: